azagoruyko/mayaSceneEnvVar/README.md

 This script creates an environment variable for the current scene.
-It can be used in texutre's paths or wherever you want.<br>
+It can be used in texture paths.<br>
 Created `scriptNode` sets the environment variable when the scene is opened or referenced.

 ![image](https://github.com/azagoruyko/mayaSceneEnvVar/assets/9614751/6bbd7786-a437-4583-9c86-467da324a3bb)